 We both agree that English Law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
 We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with under the ABTOT Arbitration Service or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any dispute, claim or other matter of any description which arises between us governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).

 4. METHODS OF PAYMENT

 We accept payment by debit card, most major credit cards, sterling cheques drawn on a UK bank account, and BACS transfers.
-Where you have paid a deposit, the balance of the cost of your arrangements (including any surcharge where applicable) is due not less than 70 days prior to scheduled departure.
-If we do not receive this balance in full and on time, we will be entitled to treat your booking as cancelled by you and retain all deposits paid or due at that date.
+Where you have paid a 10% deposit, the remaining balance of the cost of your arrangements (including any surcharge where applicable) will be due in two stages.
+A further 40% deposit will be due 12 months in advance of your holiday, and the final balance of 50% will be due not less than 12 weeks prior to scheduled departure.
+If we do not receive these payments in full and on time, we will be entitled to treat your booking as cancelled by you and retain all deposits paid or due at that date.
 When we receive your final payment we will send you a welcome pack containing a full range of information about the holiday.